 This glass has limescale deposits from the inside of the glasswasher that has just been removed from, and the lager has been poured into it without allowing the glass to cool down.
 The head is excessively large and breaks apart unevenly.
 The gas is being released from the drink uncontrolled.

 Clean Glass washed in a dirty glass washer

 This clean glass has just been washed in a machine that hasn't been cleaned.
 The head is more significant than it should be and breaks apart unevenly.
 The drink is flat to the taste, and despite being in a glass that promotes fizz, there is no gas release to be seen.

 Much like the previous glass, this glass has been washed in a machine that hasn't been correctly cleaned between uses, but it also has limescaled deposits.
 The head is excessively large, and breaks up unevenly, and has no signs of gas being released in the drink

 As you can see from the images above, Limescale leads to excessive fizzing, too much head and beer that will go flat prematurely.
-Rinse aid residue (from dosage of the chemical being set too high in the machine), lipstick, heat and a dirty glasswasher can all have a defoaming effect, which will make the head go flat.
+Rinse aid residue (from the dosage of the chemical being set too high in the machine), lipstick, heat and a dirty glasswasher can all have a defoaming effect, which will make the head go flat.
 Limescale absorbs lipstick, rinse aid and dirt and exacerbates the problem.